History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 6.7.3 Provost’s Evidence

-The Provost, or Provost’s legal counsel, shall present evidence to support the charges.
+The Executive Vice Chancellor and Provost, or his/her representative (i.e., legal counsel), shall present evidence to support the charges.
 The faculty member, or faculty member’s legal counsel, shall have the right to cross-examine all witnesses at the conclusion of their testimony.
 Following cross-examination, the Hearing Panel shall have the opportunity to ask the witnesses any questions.

 6.7.4 Faculty Member’s Evidence

 The faculty member, or faculty member’s legal counsel, shall present evidence to refute the charges.
-The Provost, or Provost’s legal counsel, shall have the right to cross-examine all witnesses at the conclusion of their testimony.
-Following cross-examination, the Panel shall have the opportunity to ask the witnesses any questions.
+The Executive Vice Chancellor and Provost, or his/her representative (i.e., legal counsel), shall have the right to cross-examine all witnesses at the conclusion of their testimony.
+Following cross-examination, the Hearing Panel shall have the opportunity to ask the witnesses any questions.

 6.7.5 Rebuttal Evidence

-At the conclusion of the faculty member’s presentation of evidence, the Provost, or Provost’s legal counsel, may present rebuttal evidence limited to matters brought forth by the faculty member.
-The Chair, in his/her discretion, may allow the faculty member, or faculty member’s legal counsel, to present surrebuttal evidence limited to matters brought forth by the Provost or Provost’s counsel on rebuttal.
+At the conclusion of the faculty member’s presentation of evidence, the Executive Vice Chancellor and Provost, or his/her representative (i.e, legal counsel), may present rebuttal evidence limited to matters brought forth by the faculty member.
+The Panel Chair, in his/her discretion, may allow the faculty member, or faculty member’s legal counsel, to present surrebuttal evidence limited to matters brought forth by the Executive Vice Chancellor and Provost or his/her representative on rebuttal.

 6.7.6 Closing Arguments

-The parties shall be allowed to present closing arguments to the Panel.
-The Provost, as the party with the burden of proof, has the option to present closing argument first or last.
+The parties shall be allowed to present closing arguments to the Hearing Panel.
+The Executive Vice Chancellor and Provost, as the party with the burden of proof, has the option to present closing argument first or last.
 The closing argument provides the parties with the opportunity to present their respective positions based upon the evidence presented.
 The closing argument may not be used to introduce new evidence.
 The Panel Chair may set a time limit for each party to present a closing argument.

 7. PANEL DELIBERATIONS/CLOSED SESSION

-The Panel’s deliberations take place in closed session after the evidentiary hearing has been completed.
-The Panel should review the charges, evaluate the competent evidence presented, and make a finding as to whether the charges have been substantiated.
+The Hearing Panel’s deliberations take place in closed session after the evidentiary hearing has been completed.
+The Hearing Panel should review the charges, evaluate the competent evidence presented, and make a written recommendation as to whether the charges have been substantiated.
 A finding that one or more of the charges has been substantiated shall establish cause for discharge (or imposition of other serious sanction as indicated in the specification of charges).